robhagemans/basicode/README.rst

 .. _The Best of BASICODE 3: Best_of_Basicode_3/
 .. _The Best of BASICODE 4: Best_of_Basicode_4/
 .. _The Best of BASICODE 5: Best_of_Basicode_5/
+.. _The Best of BASICODE 6: Best_of_Basicode_6/
+.. _The Best of BASICODE 7: Best_of_Basicode_7/
 .. _BASICODE-3: Basicode-3/
 .. _BASICODE-3 Verzamelcassette 1: Verzamelcassette_1/
 .. _BASICODE-3 Verzamelcassette 2: Verzamelcassette_2/
 .. _BASICODE-3 Verzamelcassette 3: Verzamelcassette_3/
+.. _BASICODE-3 Verzamelcassette 4: Verzamelcassette_4/
+.. _BASICODE-3 Verzamelcassette 5: Verzamelcassette_5/

 *Many of the above sources additionally contain translation programs, encoded in the native modulation for each computer.
 These are not included here.*